Humblepics

 This was Freud’s foundational idea.
 He argued that we are not rational masters of our own minds.
 Beneath our conscious “Ego” is a vast, hidden “Unconscious” (or “Id”)—a primal, chaotic swirl of repressed memories, hidden desires, and fears.
 This hidden force, he claimed, is what truly drives our behavior.

-2. Concept: The Collective Unconscious (Jung)
+2. The Collective Unconscious (Jung)

 “The collective unconscious consists of the sum of the instincts and their correlates, the archetypes.” – Carl Jung